-Alcohol’s Effects on Your Digestive System
+Alcohol’s Effects on the Digestive System

 As your body becomes more accustomed to and dependent on alcohol to survive, it can lead to severe dehydration.
 As you continue to consume more, the substance prevents your body from releasing vasopressin — a hormone that helps your body regulate water retention when you urinate.
 The more you drink, the less you have in your system, and the more fluid you lose.
-As you become more dehydrated, you are more likely to feel constipated.
+As you become more dehydrated, you’re more likely to feel constipated.

 Why You Feel Constipated During Detox